Meta-GDN/WebConf21/README.md

 # Meta-GDN
-Implementation for the submission, Few-shot Network Anomaly Detection via Cross-networkMeta-learning, for the Web Conference 2021.
+Implementation for the submission, Few-shot Network Anomaly Detection via Cross-network Meta-learning, for the Web Conference 2021.
 # Requirements
 -Python: 3.6
 -Pytorch: 1.1.0